cmlevy/cmlevy.github.io/_pages/about.md

 Music
 ------
 One of my major non-academic interests is in music.
 I started to become very passionate about music during my freshman year.
 This is when I began learning piano, classical at first.
-It's also when I was first exposed to jazz beyond elevator music through my first year seminar course, "A History of Jazz".
+It's also when I was first exposed to jazz beyond elevator music through my first year seminar course, "A History of Jazz."
+I love listening to modern jazz compositions and I usually hear new pieces from this great Apple Music (don't judge me) [playlist](https://music.apple.com/us/playlist/jazz-currents/pl.07405f59596b402385451fa14695eec4).
+One of my favorite things to do is to go listen to jazz live, preferrably in some dark, moody bar like [Smalls](https://www.smallslive.com/) in NYC.

+Jazz and classical aside, I listen to a variety of things including alternative (e.g. [Radiohead](https://www.radiohead.com/)), reggae (e.g. [Chronixx](https://www.youtube.com/watch?v=dmGkl6Zv0G4&ab_channel=ChronixxMusic)), dancehall (e.g. [Govana](https://www.youtube.com/watch?v=ERpkRVPGgJg&ab_channel=GovanaVEVO)), classic rock (e.g. [Hendrix](https://www.youtube.com/watch?v=rXwMrBb2x1Q&ab_channel=JimiHendrixVEVO)), and electronic (e.g. [Polo and Pan](https://www.youtube.com/watch?v=eMKqjO1jyGU&ab_channel=Ekleroshockrecords)).

 Sports
 ------
 I am not incredibly athletic, but I do enjoy playing and watching a variety of sports.
-My favorite to play include tennis, soccer, frisbee, and football.
+My favorite to play include tennis, soccer (GO CHELSEA), frisbee, and football.
 I love going to live sporting events, particularly basketball, hockey, and soccer.
 I am also a sucker for grand slam tournaments and love watching Nadal play!

 DEI Initiatives
 ------